Fast Shipping

 Author: Lisa Frank

-Dust collector filter maintenance will keep your dust collection system running properly.
-The majority of cartridge dust collector filters are made up of a blended cellulose/ polyester (80/20) paper media.
+💡 Good to know: The majority of cartridge dust collector filters are made from a blended cellulose/polyester (80/20) paper media.

 Below are some common ways you may be damaging you dust collector filters without knowing it: